tarastrauss/frontend-test/README.md

 # Frontend Developer Test

-Please clone this project to being your front end developer test, then download your repository and follow the installation instructions.
+Please fork this repository to begin your front end developer test, then download your repository and follow the installation instructions.

 # Installation
 Installation requires node.js on your computer